 Each TTC has reporting and requirements linked to milestones of construction dates and educational requirements.
 During the training obligation period (10 years from date of commencement) and designated use period (20 years from date for commencement) schools are required to report on educational outcomes eg. student numbers and SBATs.

-If you have any questions, please contact Kevin Morrison, Coordinator - Capital Grants Programs (Capital Works) or Merril Land, Senior Project Officer - Trade Training Centres (Education).
+If you have any questions, please contact Kevin Morrison, Coordinator - Capital Grants Programs (Capital Works).